-For the measurement period ending June 30, 2014 (the measurement date), the total pension liability was determined by rolling forward the June 30, 2013 total pension liability.
-Both the June 30, 2013 total pension liability and the June 30, 2014 total pension liability were based on the following actuarial methods and assumptions:
+For the measurement period ending June 30, 2015 (the measurement date), the total pension liability was determined by rolling forward the June 30, 2014 total pension liability.
+Both the June 30, 2014 total pension liability and the June 30, 2015 total pension liability were based on the following actuarial methods and assumptions:

+Actuarial cost method Entry Age Normal in accordance with the requirements of GASB Statement No. 68

+Actuarial Assumptions

+Mortality rate Table1

-Actuarial cost method Entry Age Normal in accordance with the requirements of GASB Statement No. 68 Actuarial Assumptions Discount Rate 7.50% Inflation 2.75% Salary Increases Varies by Entry Age and Service Investment Rate of 7.50% Net of Pension Olan Investment and Return Administrative Expenses; includes inflation Mortality rate Table Derived using CalPERS Membership Data for all Funds Post Retirement Contract COLA up to 2.75% until Purchasing Benefit Increase Power Protection Allowance applies, 2.75% thereafter
+Discount Rate 7.65% Inflation 2.75%

+Salary Increases Varies by Entry Age and Service

+Investment Rate of Return 7.50% Net of Pension Olan Investment and Administrative Expenses; includes inflation for all Funds

-&lt;sup>1The mortality table used was developed based on CalPERS specific data.
-The table includes 20 years of mortality improvements using Society of Actuaries Scale BB.
+Derived using CalPERS Membership Data

+Post Retirement Benefit Contract COLA up to 2.0% until Purchasing

+Increase Power Protection Allowance applies

-All other actuarial assumptions used in the June 30, 2013 valuation were based on the results of an actuarial experience study for the fiscal years 1997 to 2011, including updates to salary increase, mortality and retirement rates.
+All other actuarial assumptions used in the June 30, 2014 valuation were based on the results of an actuarial experience study for the fiscal years 1997 to 2011, including updates to salary increase, mortality and retirement rates.
 The Experience Study report can be obtained at CalPERS' website under Forms and Publications.